marcoalopez/chemical_age_script/README.md

 The script solves the individual ages iteratively by entering age guesses with the known concentrations of *U* and *Th* until the calculated *Pb* value matches the measured *Pb* with an error below 0.1.
-It uses a bisection search approach (meaning: it is pretty fast) and returns the age in million years.
+It uses a bisection search algorithm* and returns the age in million years.

+**This means that the algorithm is pretty fast.
+Tipically, the script get an age in less than 15 guesses.*

 ## Download
 Available soon